 rather than as a new temporary variable.

-The third operand to the TARGET_EXPR
+The third operand to the TARGET_EXPR, if present, is a

 cleanup-expression (i.e., destructor call) for the temporary.
 If this